Kazmirchuk/nats-tcl/API.md

 ### objectName publish subject msg ?replySubj?
 Publishes a message to the specified subject.
 See the NATS [documentation](https://docs.nats.io/nats-concepts/subjects) for more details about subjects and wildcards.
 The client will check subject's validity before sending.
 Allowed characters are Latin-1 characters, digits, dot, dash and underscore. <br/>
 `msg` is sent as is, it can be a binary string.
 If you specify `replySubj`, a responder will know where to send a reply.
 You can use the `inbox` method to generate a transient [subject name](https://docs.nats.io/developing-with-nats/sending/replyto) starting with _INBOX.
 However, using asynchronous requests might accomplish the same task in an easier manner - see below.<br/>
-Note that for higher throughput the message is only added to a buffer, and will be flushed to the TCP socket not later than after `flush_interval` ms.

 ### objectName subscribe subject ?-queue queueGroup? ?-callback cmdPrefix? ?-max_msgs maxMsgs?
 Subscribes to a subject (possibly with wildcards) and returns a subscription ID.
 Whenever a message arrives, the command prefix will be invoked from the event loop with 3 additional arguments: `subject`, `message` and `replyTo` (might be empty).
 If you use the [-queue option](https://docs.nats.io/developing-with-nats/receiving/queues), only one subscriber in a given queueGroup will receive each message (useful for load balancing).
 When given `-max_msgs`, the client will automatically unsubscribe after `maxMsgs` messages have been received.